-Bigg Boss 13: Real Reason For Tehseen Poonawalla's Elimination Is NOT Because He Got Less Votes!
+Bigg Boss 13: Real Reason For Tehseen Poonawalla's Exit Is NOT Because He Got Fewer Votes!

 He Has No Regrets Doing Bigg Boss

 He further stated that he has no regrets doing the show and was happy with his short stint.
-He also said that he had a good experience and came out with dignity.
+Tehseen also said that he had a good experience and came out with dignity.

 Also Read: Rakhi Sawant Is Miffed With Bigg Boss 13's Shefali As She Called Shehnaz 'Punjab Ki Rakhi Sawant'